All About Zinc

 Zinc is the second most abundant trace metal in the human body after iron, and is a crucial element of protein structure and function.
 (1) The human body does not have specialised storage for zinc, so we must meet a daily requirement through diet or supplementation in order to maintain adequate levels.
 (2) Foods that provide good levels of zinc include oysters, red meat, poultry, beans, nuts, crab, lobster, whole grains, fortified breakfast cereals and dairy products.
 (3)

 Globally, zinc deficiency is quite common, at around 17-20%, however the majority of these cases are in low socioeconomic countries.
-(1) Zinc deficiency is less common in high-income countries, though certain populations are more at risk, including the elderly, vegetarians/vegans, individuals with chronic disease, and children with ADHD.
+(1) Zinc deficiency is less common in high-income countries, though certain populations are more at risk, including the elderly, vegetarians/vegans, individuals with chronic disease.
 (1, 4) Futhermore, even though severe zinc deficiency is rare in places like Australia, mild deficiency is quite common.
 (5)

 Zinc and the Immune System